emilybrooks/emilybrooks.github.io/tms.md

 title: TMS#FE
 layout: default
 permalink: /tms/
+nav_order: 2
 ---

-# Emily's Tokyo Mirage Sessions ♯FE Encore NG+ No Transfers (Switch) Notes
+# Tokyo Mirage Sessions ♯FE Encore NG+ No Transfers Notes

 ## General Notes
 - The dialog choices are to get falling star.
 You have zero points of leeway.

 - A lot of the fights are guidelines rather than hard rules.
 The turn order is sometimes random so you will have to improvise.

 - If you're low on sp before a fight use clap tracks.
 Theres not unlimited of them but I've gotten away with only five left for Medeus.